 Hash of Forme::Form options to pass for any forms created

-The string to use when referring to the model class
+The string to use on pages when referring to the model class.
+This defaults to the full class name.

 The string to use when referring to a model instance.
 Can either be a symbol representing an instance method call, or a Proc called with the model object, the model object and type symbol, or the model object, type symbol, and request, depending on the arity of the Proc.

-The string to use in links for the class
+The string to use in links for the class.
+This defaults to

 The html to use for a particular object edit field.
 Should be a proc that takes the model object, column symbol, type symbol, and request and returns the html to use.